Scooletz/Presentations/GentleLowLevelConcurrency/content.md

 --

-1. 👕 exchanges after the match are instant, but may happen only if 🧑 is wearing their own 👕
+1. 👕 exchanges after the match are instant, but 🧑 should know what is being exchanged (condition)

 ---